CodeWithKyrian/transformers-php/docs/utils/image.md

     - Cons: May lack advanced features and performance compared to Vips and Imagick.
 - **VIPS:** A high-performance image processing library that is not available by default in PHP installations.
 It is recommended for users who require high-speed image processing and have the VIPS extension installed.
-    - Pros: Known for its speed and efficiency, especially for large images.
+    - Pros: Known for its speed and memory efficiency, especially for large images.
-    - Cons: May require additional installation steps but provides excellent performance.

-  **To use the VIPS driver:**
-    1. Install `libvips` on your machine by following the [libvips install guide](https://www.libvips.org/install.html).
-    2. Install the VIPS PHP driver using Composer:
-       ```bash
-       composer require rokka/imagine-vips
-       ```
+    - Cons: May not have all methods bound in PHP yet.

 ## Setting the image driver